 First, let me tell you a brief story:

 In my last year of veterinary school, the university had just started a canine rehabilitation program.
 If you are not familiar with this term, it was created to distinguish itself from physical therapy.
-Why, you ask?
-The reason is that physical therapy itself is reserved for treatment of humans.
-Physical therapists deserve the right to protect their professional name, being that they have completed a master’s program or, as of 2010, a doctorate degree, whereas the canine rehabilitation programs are only certificate programs.
+Why do you ask?
+The reason is that physical therapy itself is reserved for the treatment of humans.
+Physical therapists deserve the right to protect their professional name, being that they have completed a master’s program or, as of 2010, a doctorate, whereas the canine rehabilitation programs are only certificate programs.
 That means that veterinarians or physical therapists can become certified in canine rehabilitation.
 Though canine rehabilitation itself has roots dating back as far as the early 80s, it still did not gain mass popularity until the last ten years or so.

 Striking a Chord:

-The concept of post-surgical physical therapy for animals really hit a chord with me and my passion for the field grew very quickly.
+The concept of post-surgical physical therapy for animals hit a chord with me and my passion for the field grew very quickly.
 In 2004, I opened my first canine rehabilitation facility called, “TopDog Canine Rehabilitation & Fitness”, located in Hamden, Connecticut.
 At the time, like most entrepreneurs, I had the misconception that “if I built it, they would come”.
 I quickly realized that this was not the case, and it was going to take years of continued education and proof that rehabilitation works before my business was going to be consistently busy.
 I also knew in my heart that it was just a matter of time until canine rehabilitation would be acknowledged and respected as one of the fundamental disciplines of the animal health industry.

 Ninety percent of the patients who I was treating came to me because the owner themselves tracked me down.
 Their veterinarians never mentioned rehabilitation as an option.
 At first, I got really angry that my colleagues did not see the value in canine rehabilitation.
 Over time I came to understand that it is simply hard to “teach an old dog new tricks,” no pun intended.
 Most veterinarians had never had direct exposure to canine rehabilitation other than reading about it in trade journals.